CompassionAI/data-registry/README.md

 The other subdirectories are synced with an S3 bucket but not versioned.
 This is because, in my opinion, they don't need to be, and versioning them is just a giant waste of HDD and S3 space.
 This is only my opinion.

+The _experiments_ subdirectory is intended for experiment outputs that are not versioned or synced.
+Whenever you put something here, it will either be total experimental garbage (eg something to test code you're working on) or an experimental dataset for a model you're working on.
+If the latter:

+1. Make a card for it,
+2. Add the dataset directory to .gitignore.
+3. Commit the card and the .gitignore change to git.

+The _experiments_ subdirectory is intended to contain both processed datasets and models.
+If you found a useful raw dataset, add it to the raw_datasets subdirectory ASAP.

 Every entry should have a corresponding card Markdown file.
 Take a look at other cards of the same type as examples.
 Every subdirectory also has a card template, it is called _template.card.md_.